moonrepo/proto/crates/warpgate/README.md

 Download an asset from a GitHub release.
 This approach communicates with the GitHub API, and requires a `.wasm` file to be attached as an asset.

+Defining a `GITHUB_TOKEN` environment variable is recommended to avoid rate limiting.

 ```rust
 // github:org/repo
 // github:org/repo@v1.2.3